 One way museums bring value to the communities they serve is in their role as placemakers.
 Whether planned around the museum itself or in community spaces, museum placemaking projects engage visitors, partners, and neighbors, building on existing knowledge of and relationships with a place, working towards a shared vision.
 Varied perspectives and imaginations help in reimagining ignored spaces, animating an incidental space, and making a place welcoming, meaningful, and shared.
 In reimagining a place, it is as if we are noticing it for the first time or in a completely new way.
 When a space that was once a pass-through becomes a place for people, we want to gather, linger, return, and share with others.
 In the process we are taking ownership, building caring and connection with others and with places, revitalizing an area, and strengthening community.

 Making Place Visible

-Varying in form and scale, placemaking is a process takes shape through extended community engagement with place at the center.
+Varying in form and scale, placemaking is a process that takes shape through extended community engagement with place at the center.
 Placemaking projects engage museums, arts organizations, libraries, businesses, citizens, and community groups.
 They reveal the potential of a space, bring assets to the forefront, and introduce new possibilities and meaning.

 Placemaking uncovers and reveals the unrecognized potential of a space.
 Placemaking may use a building, views, natural light, surprise, humor, the region, or the past to highlight and make visible a place's identity.